LegoNN: Building Modular Encoder-Decoder Models

-This modeling framework allows the decoder module to accept any encoder which produces the same distribution, $\mathbb{P}^{\mathcal{Y}_{\text{CTC}}}_{1:T}$, as the decoder was trained towards and hence building an interpretable interface to enforce modularity between the encoder-decoder modules.
-The above modeling also gives the encoder and decoder modules in the LegoNN modular framework specific functionalities towards the target task.
-For example, an MT encoder module is not expected to solve the overall translation task but rather act as a word/phrase translation component or an ASR encoder module acts as a phoneme/sub-word recognizer whose outputs are later refined using an auto-regressive decoder.
+where $L^{\mathcal{V}_\text{Attn}}$ and $L^{\mathcal{V}_\text{CTC}}$ are target sequences tokenized using the vocabularies $\mathcal{V}_\text{Attn}$ and $\mathcal{V}_\text{CTC}$.
+This modeling framework allows the decoder module to accept any encoder that produces the same distribution as the decoder was trained towards ($\mathbb{P}^{\mathcal{V}_{\text{CTC}}}_{1:T}$), thereby building an interpretable interface to enforce modularity between the encoder-decoder modules.
+Such modeling also gives the encoder and decoder modules in the LegoNN framework specific functionalities toward the target task.
+For example, an MT encoder module is not expected to solve the overall translation task but rather acts as a word/phrase translation component or an ASR encoder acts as a phoneme/sub-word recognizer whose outputs are refined using an auto-regressive decoder.